Starfodders/Hearth-Client/README.md

 ### Bugs
 1. 😀 DONE - Clicking on the initial 'Remember Me' checkbox doesn't accurately reflect state.
 Flagging as a controlled component error
 2. 😀 DONE - Deleting a saved page from collections doesn't reflect until the route is refreshed (redoing the GET request)
-3. The timer doesn't reflect a change in the input time IF it has already begun
+3. 😀 DONE - The timer doesn't reflect a change in the input time IF it has already begun
 4. 😀 DONE - Moving from slide to slide should collapse technique cards
 5. 😀 DONE - The final cards should restrict movement, prevent scrolling?
 Bug with some slides extending far down in height which can still be seen
 6. 😀 DONE - Remove transcript toggle for techniques that do not have this feature within collections
 7. BotNav is clipping through content, not accessible at most times and can interfere with reading if accidentally hover
 8. Logout menu is hard-coded, doesn't align with actual name length
+9. 😀 DONE - Fix meditate timer when it resets, it subtracts time

 <!--
   //austin bray